MrVinkel/bump/readme.md

-  major       Bump the major version minor       Bump the minor version patch       Bump the patch version version     Print the version of bump
+  major       Bump the major version minor       Bump the minor version patch       Bump the patch version prerelease  Bump the pre-release version version     Print the version of bump

 Flags:
+  -a, --alpha           Bump the pre-release version to alpha.1 -b, --beta            Bump the pre-release version to beta.1
-  -d, --debug           Debug mode
+      --build string    Build metadata to prepend to the version tag -d, --debug           Debug mode
   -x, --dry-run         Do not create tags, only print what would be done -h, --help            help for bump